jingweimo/academic-kickstart/content/post/S1090WeedingDemo/index.md

 ---
-title: We demonstrated our two custom-designed precision weeding systyems on the MSU HTRC farm to the USDA S1090 (https://nimss.org/projects/view/18868) multistate group (AI in Agroecosystems: Big Data and Smart Technology-Driven Sustainable Production).
+title: We demonstrated our two custom-designed precision weeding systyems on the MSU HTRC farm to the USDA S1090 (https://nimss.org/projects/view/18868) multistate group.
 subtitle:

 # Summary for listings and search engines